U.S. Army Preventive Medicine Officers are key to the prevention of disease and injury to our Soldiers and their families.

 Have questions or want more information?

 To find out more information about becoming an Army Preventive Medicine Officer, visit .
 You may also reach out to your local Army Healthcare Recruiter to learn how you can get started on your journey as an Army Preventive Medicine Officer.
-U.S. Army 5th Medical Recruiting Battalion...Company Overview: Allied Universal, North America's leading security and facility services company, offers rewarding careers that... ...: Overnight Sat, Sun, Mon, and Tues 12am-8am Must have Armed Virginia DCJS License with Firearm Endorsement Hourly pay...
+U.S. Army 5th Medical Recruiting Battalion...MedStaff is recognized as one of the fastest growing Healthcare Staffing Agencies in the United States.
+We place medical professionals, of... ...requirements, advancing the most suitable candidates through the recruitment process.
+Ensure candidates are provided with timely...